ihurrahi/TheResistance/README.md

 Running
 -----------
+To get a clean database, just run the schema create script

+    scripts/create_schema

 After downloading the source and the dependencies into the src/ directory, you can build the project using

     scripts/resistance build ALL